27 Ways To Overcome A Lack Of Ambition

 If you’re concerned about an ongoing lack of ambition or motivation, speaking with a mental health professional may help.
 A licensed therapist can help you process what you’re experiencing and determine what steps to take.
 For example, research suggests that online therapy can improve self-efficacy, which refers to an individual’s belief in their ability to accomplish their goals.
 (Mental health research is constantly evolving, so older sources may contain information or theories that have been reevaluated since their original publication date.)

-Do people lose ambition as they age?
+Do people often become less ambitious as they age?

 It’s relatively common to lose ambition as we age.
 The Families and Work Institute conducted a study that suggests that individuals start losing their ambition to advance in their company around age 35.